 A wilderness permit is required year-round for the Hoover Wilderness.
 From the last Friday in June through September 15, wilderness permits are limited by a trailhead quota.
 Each year quota season permits become available for advanced reservations six months in advance of your trip start day.
-During the quota season, up to one half of the wilderness permits for each trailhead are available on a first-come, first-served basis at the Bridgeport Ranger Station.
+During the quota season, up to one half of the wilderness permits for each trailhead will be made available within three days of the date of entry.

 Trips sponsored by organizations or commercial groups must contact the Bridgeport Ranger District; a special use permit may be needed.

 Reserved permits will be emailed or made available to print at home within seven days of the entry date.
 Please look for an email and check your recreation.gov account as your entry date approaches.
 Once your permit is printed to PDF no changes can be made.
 You are required to have a signed hardcopy for the duration of your trip.